-I know I did a tutorial once on how to connect a MIDI keyboard and people didn’t like it much because I didn’t address some of their problems (that I didn’t even know they had – I thought it was simple for everyone).
+I know I did a tutorial once on how to connect a MIDI keyboard and people didn’t like it much because I didn’t address some of their problems.
 One of these problems is that your MIDI keyboard might sound out of tune.
-Why is this?
-Does it have something to do with the VST or keyboard?

 The reason your MIDI keyboard sounds out of tune is due either to the instruments and samples you’ve chosen, a sample rate issue that can be corrected in your DAW, an overlooked automation issue, or a malfunctioning of the keyboard’s pitch wheel.
 MIDI data itself technically cannot be out of tune.